Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 We certainly appreciate all the work that goes into any design now.

-APU power and A/C were mandatory requirements.
-Fuel usage at standby, 1.5 – 2 GPH just sitting still.
+APU auxiliary power and air conditioning (A/C) were mandatory requirements.
+Fuel usage at a standby, one point five to two GPH just sitting still.

 With a 5-minute+ bootup, you would need to keep things running.